Smith Thornton Privacy Policy

 Introduction

-Smith Thornton understands the importance of the personal information that we hold about clients and the trust placed in us to protecting the privacy of this information.
+Smith Thornton understands the importance of the personal information that we hold about clients and the trust placed in us to protect the privacy of this information.

 This Privacy Policy describes our current policies and practices in relation to the collection, handling, use and disclosure of personal information, in accordance with the requirements of the Australian Privacy Principles of the Privacy Act 1988 (Cth).
 It also deals with how you can complain about a breach of the privacy laws, how you can access the personal information we hold about you and how to have that information corrected.